Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * A shared memory location (shared value) can be created for all processes using the `multiprocessing.Value()` command
 * Shared values can be locked from processes preventing them from being updated by certain processes by using a **lock**

+**Thoughts:** Parallel processing is a way to run multiple tasks concurrently

 ## Day 6 (31/01/2021) | Time management

 * Studied a course on Time Management

+**Thoughts:** Time management is an effective way to get tasks done

 ## Day 7 (01/02/2021) | Executive Datastory Telling